-This 39-page paper discusses essential characteristics of the Earths' ionosphere and Schumann resonance, how they influence human brainwaves and helped to create our ETI EMF Transformer.
+This 37-page paper discusses the essential characteristics of the Earth ionosphere and Schumann resonance, how they influence human brainwaves and help to create ETI EMF Transformer.

 It is not a new concept to suggest we live in a vibrational world, where everything exists in a state of continuous movement, where vibrations never stop.
 As a rule, this motion has a repetitive pattern that can be presented as a particular frequency, which serves as a distinctive characteristic of a given atom or group of atoms, or molecule or group of molecules.
 That is, almost every process in our world can be characterized by a particular frequency or set of frequencies.